amans191/OOP_Assignment3/README.md

 The memebers involved with this assignment are:
-Vardaan Sharma
+Vardaan Sharma,
-Eoin Smyth
+Eoin Smyth,
 Amandeep Singh

-This  assignment will be using a Kinect to detect sign language and will translate a sentence.
+This  assignment will be using the camera webcam to control the pages of a book